Skip to Content

 Do Wear Protective Gear

-Pair of Protective Work Gloves
+Pair Of Protective Work Gloves

 You can opt for a plastic poncho or a disposable long-sleeved plastic apron.
 Another option is to use a large-sized plastic garbage bag and cut out holes for your head and arms.